 • Student ATED data shall be available to and should be reviewed by the designated school personnel in an expeditious manner.
 Each building will have a support person or support team review students’ attendance on a monthly basis.

 • Where additional information is received that requires corrections to be made to a student’s attendance records, such correction will be made immediately.
-Notice of such a change will be sent to appropriate school personnel (Data person via School Tools) subject to applicable confidentiality rules.
+Notice of such a change will be sent to appropriate school personnel (Data person via School Tool) subject to applicable confidentiality rules.

 • Attendance data will be analyzed periodically (at least monthly) to identify patterns or trends in student absences.
 If patterns emerge, district resources will be targeted to understand and eliminate barriers to attendance.